nstefan/yastwai/README.md

 ## Key Features

 - 🎯 **Extract & Translate** - Pull subtitles from videos and translate in one step
-- 🌐 **Multiple AI Providers** - Support for anthropic, mod, ollama, openai
+- 🌐 **Multiple AI Providers** - Support for Anthropic, Ollama, OpenAI
 - ⚡ **Concurrent Processing** - Efficient batch translation for faster results

 ## Installation